deconf/Analytics-Insights/readme.txt

 - local websites and business have an option to display cities, instead of countries, on a regional map and in a table chart
 - traffic overview reports with details about acquisition channels, social networks, search engines, traffic mediums and visitor type
 - per post or page analytics reports in Posts List and Pages List
-- option to display Google Analytics statistics on frontend, at the end of each article
+- option to display Google Analytics reports on frontend; available for each web page
 - frontend widget with website's analytics stats and analytics data anonymization feature
 - localization support, a POT file is available for translations
 - user access level settings for Backend statistics and analytics reports